-- (a) they are economically appropriate in that they are realised in a cost effective way; - (b) they are entered into for one or more of the following specific aims: - (i) reduction of risk; - (ii) reduction of cost; - (iii) generation of additional capital or income for the scheme with a risk level which is consistent with the risk profile of the scheme and the risk diversification rules laid down in the FCA Regulations;
+- (a) they are economically appropriate in that they are realised in a costeffective way; - (b) they are entered into for one or more of the following specific aims: - (i) reduction of risk; - (ii) reduction of cost; - (iii) generation of additional capital or income for the scheme with a risk level which is consistent with the risk profile of the scheme and the risk diversification rules laid down in the FCA Regulations.

-EEA State a member state of the European Union or any other state which is within the European Economic Area;
+EEA State a member state of the European Union or any other state which is within the European Economic Area.

-EMT refers to the European MiFID Template;
+EMT means the European MiFID Template.

-EUWA the European Union Withdrawal Act 2018;
+EUWA the European Union Withdrawal Act 2018.

-FCA means the Financial Conduct Authority, or such successor regulatory authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority;
+FCA the Financial Conduct Authority, or such successor regulatory authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority.

-FCA Regulations means the rules contained in the Collective Investment Schemes Sourcebook (COLL), and the Investment Funds Sourcebook (FUND), as part of the FCA Rules as they may be amended or updated from time to time;
+FCA Regulations means the rules contained in the Collective Investment Schemes Sourcebook (COLL) and the Investment Funds Sourcebook (FUND), as part of the FCA Rules as they may be amended or updated from time to time.

-FCA Rules means the FCA's Handbook of Rules and Guidance (including the COLL Sourcebook);
+FCA Rules the FCA's Handbook of Rules and Guidance (including the COLL Sourcebook);

-ICVC means investment company with variable capital;
+ICVC means investment company with variable capital.

-Income Shares means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is distributed periodically to the holders thereof pursuant to the FCA Rules;
+Income Shares means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is distributed periodically to the holders thereof pursuant to the FCA Rules net of any tax deducted or accounted for by the Company.

-Instrument means the instrument of incorporation of the Company as amended from time to time;
+Instrument means the instrument of incorporation of the Company as amended from time to time.